 Some of the statements in the Form 10-Q are forward-looking statements about what may happen in the future.
 Forward-looking statements include statements regarding our current beliefs, goals, and expectations about matters such as our expected financial position and operating results, our business strategy, and our financing plans.
 The forward-looking statements in the Form 10-Q are not based on historical facts, but rather reflect the current expectations of our management concerning future results and events.
 The forward-looking statements generally can be identified by the use of terms such as "believe," "expect," "anticipate," "intend," "plan," "foresee," "likely" or other similar words or phrases.
 Similarly, statements that describe our objectives, plans or goals are or may be forward-looking statements.
-Forward-looking statements to be different from any future results, performance and achievements expressed or implied by these statements.
+Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be different from any future results, performance and achievements expressed or implied by these statements.
 We cannot guarantee that our forward-looking statements will turn out to be correct or that our beliefs and goals will not change.
 Our actual results could be very different from and worse than our expectations for various reasons.
 You should review carefully all information, including the discussion of risk factors under "Item 1A: Risk Factors" and "Item 7: Management's Discussion and Analysis of Financial Condition and Results of Operations" of the Form 10-K for the year ended December 31, 2011.
 Any forward-looking statements in the Form 10-Q are made only as of the date hereof and, except as may be required by law, we do not have any obligation to publicly update any forward-looking statements contained in this Form 10-Q to reflect subsequent events or circumstances.